Chapter 15: The Voice

 that his guns, located five miles away, had properly registered

 locations in his assigned sector.
-He also made sure that there were a
+He also ensured that a sufficient

-good number of flare canisters, readily available, to light up the
+number of flare canisters were readily available to light up the

-perimeter, in case we were attacked in the middle of the night.
+perimeter in case of an attack in the middle of the night.
 Although

 David didn't realize it, at the time, he was in the good hands of the